Retailers, newspapers, printing firms oppose U.S. postal rate hikes

 "Increases of this magnitude are fundamentally unaffordable.
 Businesses reliant on USPS jointly generate $1.6 trillion in commerce and employ more than 7 million Americans....
 Small businesses and others will cut back on mail, with some not able to survive, and larger businesses will simply move more paper communications online."

-Other members include the News Media Association, Pitney Bowes, Quad Graphics, R.R.
-Donnelly, Major Mailers Association and Bank of America.
+Other members include the News Media Association, Pitney Bowes (PBI.N), Quad Graphics, R.R.
+Donnelly (RRD.N), Major Mailers Association and Bank of America (BAC.N).

 Our Standards: The Thomson Reuters Trust Principles.